Taking the Mystery Out of Some Legal Terms

 Personal Injury

-A slip and fall accident also called a premises liability accident, occurs when there is a dangerous condition in a building or on a piece of property.
-Dangerous conditions can include trip hazards, defective sidewalks, broken or wet stairs, ice, or a spill on the floor that was unattended.
-If you injured yourself due to a defect in someone else’s building or property, you should speak with an attorney as soon as possible to determine whether you are eligible to file a New York personal injury lawsuit.
-Evidence must be preserved at the onset of the case as delaying could impact the case.
+A slip and fall accident, also known as a premises liability accident, occurs when a hazardous condition on someone else’s property leads to injury.
+These dangerous conditions can include trip hazards, defective sidewalks, broken or wet stairs, icy surfaces, or spills that were left unattended.
+If you are injured due to a defect or hazard on someone else’s property, it is crucial to consult with an experienced attorney as soon as possible to determine if you have grounds to file a personal injury lawsuit in New York.

 Subpoena